daytonpe/semantic-textual-similarity/README.md

 ### Shruti Agrawal and Pat Dayton

+## To Run

+Note that Stanford CoreNLP needs to be running in order to run the syntactic parsing aspects of the demo.

 ## Description of the Problem Statement

 Our task was to design and implement a model for determining the textual similarity between two sentences or chunks of text on a 1 to 5 scale.
 A higher score means that the two sentences are more similar.
 A lower score means they are less similar.
 Some examples from the training data are seen here: